apache/pekko-http/docs/src/main/paradox/server-side/graceful-termination.md

 ## Graceful termination using `ServerTerminator`

-Akka HTTP provides two APIs to "stop" the server, either of them are available via the
+Apache Pekko HTTP provides two APIs to "stop" the server, either of them are available via the
 @java[@javadoc[ServerBinding](akka.http.javadsl.ServerBinding)]
 @scala[@scaladoc[ServerBinding](akka.http.scaladsl.Http$$ServerBinding)]
 obtained from starting the server (by using any of the `bind...` methods on the